Strict time limits apply to when civil actions can be commenced in Queensland. When does the clock start?

-A simple downturn in the activities or profits of a business will not usually be sufficient to justify the standing down of an employee.
-The law is clear that a stand down may only occur in the limited circumstances provided for under section 524(1) of the Act, or otherwise in accordance with the terms of an applicable employment contract, award or enterprise agreement.2 The Fair Work Commission recognises a difference between a downturn in trade and a stoppage of work, with the latter largely enabling an employer to legally stand down an employee.
-An employer is not ordinarily entitled to stand an employee down because business was simply slowing down.
-If this were the case, employers would be able to stand down employees depending on changes in the market, which would likely result in a very volatile employment market.
+The law is clear that a stand down may occur only in the limited circumstances under section 524(1) of the Act, or in accordance with the terms of an employment contract, award or enterprise agreement.
+2 The Fair Work Commission (FWC) recognises a difference between a downturn in trade and a stoppage of work, the latter enabling an employee to legally stand down an employee.
+An employer is not ordinarily entitled to stand down an employee because business slows.
+If this were the case, then employers could stand down employees depending on changes in the market.

-Stand downs during periods of authorised leave or absence during course of employment
+Standing down during periods of authorised leave of absence during course of employment

-That said, a recent decision of the Full Federal Court in the case of CEPU & Ors v Qantas Airways Ltd4 provided that during a period of stand down, an employee cannot take sick leave or compassionate or carer’s leave.
+That said, a recent decision of the Full Federal Court in the case of CEPU & Ors v Qantas Airways Ltd 4 provided that during a period of stand down, an employee cannot take sick leave or compassionate or carer’s leave.
+5

 Stand downs due to inclement weather

-- The employee was stood down during the time that they could not be usefully employed;
+- the employee was stood down during the time that they could not be usefully employed; and

 - there was a stoppage of work which the employer could not be held responsible for; and